-FAIR BUSINESS Status Goal Viability of the business model 8 Instant water Apple GLOBAL PALFINGER ORGANIZATION The new GLOBAL PALFINGER ORGANIZATION (GPO) aims to facilitate and accelerate efficiency gains.
+FAIR BUSINESS Status Goal Viability of the business model 8 PERSON WITH A MID 1 PERSON P GLOBAL PALFINGER ORGANIZATION The new GLOBAL PALFINGER ORGANIZATION (GPO) aims to facilitate and accelerate efficiency gains.
 The GPO builds on flexible and global team structures and intensified cooperation across business units as well as product lines and regions.
 The GPO will thus play an important part in achieving the PALFINGER objectives by 2022.
-The GPO went live in January 2019 and will run until December 2019 as the GPO Implementation executive project. • 2022 Compliance with legal and ethical standards 5 Heads - Compliance training PALFINGER has developed an online training concept for compliance training and testing.
+The GPO went live in January 2019 and will run until December 2019 as the GPO Implementation executive project. • 2022 Compliance with legal and ethical standards 5 FENNER B CONDUCTION 100 PERCENT WAS AND 10 PERCENT OF THE AMERICAN STATES AND STATES A • Compliance training PALFINGER has developed an online training concept for compliance training and testing.
 The plan is to implement on-site training measures as well as e-learning with a wide range of topics on a regular schedule.
 In addition to the courses on cyber risk, data protection, and corruption given in 2018 and 2019, the training courses scheduled for 2020 will focus on the new PALFINGER Group policy system and the Code of Conduct. • 2020 Compliance risk analysis PALFINGER's Corporate GRC & Internal Audit department regularly conducts compliance risk analyses covering sustainability topics.
 The analyses were initially conducted in Austria and expanded to the APAC region in the reporting year. • 2020 Group Policy System PALFINGER developed a new Group Policy System in 2019.
 It provides a central, SharePoint-based platform that contains all applicable Group policies in English, German, and Russian and can be accessed by clicking a link on the intranet.
 This measure also takes into account the global concept of the GPO. • 2019 Human rights assessment PALFINGER is starting a human rights (risk) assessment of its sites in order to rule out any potential risks.
 Further measures based on the initial analysis are still being drafted. • 2020 Updating the Code of Conduct In 2019, PALFINGER brought its Code of Conduct into line with current international business standards.
 An operating manual is being prepared that will be rolled out together with the new Code of Conduct 2020. • 2020 Data protection PALFINGER takes the matter of data protection very seriously and has implemented a Group policy and organized mandatory training for PALFINGER employees on this matter.
-A Group data protection officer is implementing further processes, e.g. face-to-face training, so as to ensure compliance with data protection regulations. • 2019 Industry 4.0 and digitalization PALFINGER 21st In 2017, PALFINGER created a new vision with the fourth strategic pillar called PALFINGER 21st.
+A Group data protection officer is implementing further processes, e.g. face-to-face training, so as to ensure compliance with data protection regulations. • 2019 Industry 4.0 and digitalization 9 months and the state of the s PALFINGER 21st In 2017, PALFINGER created a new vision with the fourth strategic pillar called PALFINGER 21st.
 Discussions and projects were initiated in 2018 in order to increasingly consider sustainability topics in this area in the future.
 An innovation field entitled E3 (emission-free, efficiency, electrification) was defined in 2019.
 Responsibility is now in the Product Line Management and R&D areas.
 Here, the topic of E3 will be addressed at operational level in cooperation with PALFINGER 21st. • 2019